muquit/go-xbuild-go/README.md

 - Edit platforms.txt to uncomment the platforms you want to build for.

-go programs can be cross compiled for more than 40 platforms. `go tool dist list` for the list supporeted by your version of go.
+go programs can be cross compiled for more than 40 platforms. `go tool dist list` for the list supported by your version of go.

 A few lines of platforms.txt is shown below:
 ```text